jacobrosenthal/workshop-iot-devfest/readme.md

-# Jacob
+# me
 I'm a freelance embedded engineer.
 I've specialized in embedded bluetooth consulting recently which has kept me all up and down the stack from Chrome and Web Bluetooth down to drivers and RTOS.
-I was recently diagnosed with Rust am told I have been insufferable since.
-I've recently taken over the [monthly Phoenix Rust meetup](https://www.meetup.com/Desert-Rustaceans/) and we'd love to have you to continue what we start today.
-You'll also find a weekly study group there called booze.rs held both offline and online in #rust on http://az-webdevs.slack.com so please join us there to keep up with the community and ask your code questions.
+I was recently diagnosed with Rust and am told I have been insufferable since.
+I've recently taken over the [monthly Phoenix Rust meetup](https://www.meetup.com/Desert-Rustaceans/) and we'd love to have you there to continue what we start today.
+You'll also find a weekly study group called booze.rs held both offline and online in #rust on http://az-webdevs.slack.com so please join us there to keep up with the community and ask your code questions.

 # Rust
 Rust is an incredibly promising new (~10 year old) systems language whose offers of safety, speed, and concurrency are badly needed in the IOT space right now.
 We all know a great engineer can develop safe C code, but clearly we need more, faster, and cheaper lines of code than C has been able to deliver in recent decades.